jonwaterschoot/Synthux-Simple-Touch-Plugdata/HW_test-patches/readme.md

 - knob5 = low pass filter `[hv.lop~]` on the overall audio out out

 ![screenshot of the large full HW test patch](largetestingpatch.jpg)

+---
+For the official Synthux website and all documentation go to [Synthux.academy](https://www.synthux.academy/)